How Do Airline Credit Cards Work?

 Some examples of no-fee airline rewards cards include the Delta SkyMiles® Blue American Express Card, the United Gateway℠ Card, the American Airlines AAdvantage® MileUp® Mastercard®, and The JetBlue Card.

-• Rewards rate: 2x miles on dining and Delta purchases; 1x mile on all other eligible purchases
+• 1x miles on all other eligible purchases

-• Welcome offer: Earn 20,000 bonus miles after you spend $1,000 on purchases in the first 3 months your account is open
+Earn 30,000 bonus miles after you spend $1,000 on purchases in the first 3 months your account is open.

 Which Airline Rewards Card Should You Get?